ibm-ecosystem-engineering/QueryCraft/readme.md

 table_name= querycraft_db2_test
 ```

-If the user needs to import a file specifying the delimiter for files other than CSV, the user can adjust the delimiter from the config.ini file:
+If the user needs to import a file specifying the delimiter for files other than CSV, the user can adjust the delimiter from the `config.ini` file:

 ```
 delimiter = ,
 ```

-Run the Data Ingestion module of the QueryCraft pipeline using the runQueryCraft.sh, file with the dataIngestion option after setting the superConfig.ini file to insert poeple.csv into the people table in db2.
+Run the Data Ingestion module of the QueryCraft pipeline using the runQueryCraft.sh, file with the dataIngestion option after setting the superConfig.ini file to insert `salary.csv` into the `querycraft_db2_test` table in db2.

 ```bash
 sh runQueryCraft.sh